Cover Page Feature Guide

 8. Show Text Anchors

-Enable this toggle button to view the template anchors in hot pink.
+Enable this toggle button to view the template anchors in pink.

 9. Job & Schedules

-These fields only save to the current jobs cover page profile and clicking the refresh button re-generates the automatically generated data.
+These fields are a part of the current jobs cover page profile and clicking the refresh button re-generates based on the jobs relevant data.

 10. Notes

-These fields save to all profiles and clicking the refresh button resets the value to its last save.
-In the template files they are created as multiline text entities that contain an keyword surrounded by braces (e.g {NOTES_TITLE} {NOTES_BODY}).
+These fields can be save to all profiles and clicking the refresh button resets the value to its last save.

 11. Title Block